 If you are an EU citizen, studying in the UK for six months or less, you must obtain a European Health Insurance Card (EHIC) in your country of residence before travelling to the UK.
 A European Health Insurance Card (EHIC) enables you to qualify for NHS (National Health Service) care on the same basis as a UK national.

-It is important to keep these close to you.
+It is important to keep your medication close to you.
 You may face problems without confirmation of medicinal intent.

 Arriving in York

 Accommodation must be arranged prior to travelling to the UK.
 For help, see our accommodation information for international students.

 If you want to live off campus, see our advice on finding somewhere to live in the private sector.